Jubatian/xmburner/README.rst

 covers.
 Notably instructions which have no coverage currently will receive test modules in the future.

-Usage as a library is possible, but the interface may still change.
-You may check out the UzeBurn project for an example of how the library could be used.
+Usage as a library is possible, the interface should be already stable.
+You may check out the UzeBurn project for an example of how the library could be used in a realtime environment.